writethedocs/www/docs/conf/vilnius/2019/news/announcing-talks.rst

 Greetings, fellow documentarians!
 We're writing today with an update on the fast-approaching Vilnius event, and we're very excited to announce the speakers and talks for the event.

-Thank you so much to everyone who took the time to send us a pitch – we literally wouldn't have an event without you!
+Thank you so much to everyone who took the time to send us a proposal – we literally wouldn't have an event without you!

 We also have some info about ticket purchasing (now's the time!), trip planning (Vilnius is beautiful!), and Writing Day (start thinking about projects!).

-Read on for more details!

 Full speaker line-up
 --------------------